district10/misc/gen-gat/README.txt

 Design Strategies
 -----------------
+ 0. All that matters, is speed and comfort.
  1. Letter "z" is reserved.
  2. See my Script & Gat-tables folder for more infomation.
  3. All We care is Efficiency, and we don't want to watch and choose 1/2/3, that really kills me.